-Various staff gave the following responses: Communication; Make sure everyone is on the same page.
-Being consistent with the youth helps create consistency; Safety and security; Follow rules; Briefings every day.
+Various staff gave the following responses: Communication; make sure everyone is on the same page.
+Being consistent with the youth helps create consistency; Safety and security; follow rules.
+Briefings every day.
+No finger pointing.

 12. If a youth disagree with the way a rule or discipline is implemented against them, how are they able to express this?